teosoft123/nexus-oss/plugins/internal/nexus-rapture-baseapp/README.md

     mvn clean install -Pregenerate

-If the content has changed, then the result needs to be commited:
+If the content has changed, then the result needs to be committed:

     git commit . -m "regenerated baseapp"